 I have taught a variety of courses traversing time and space both as an instructor and teaching assistant.
 I have designed and taught two undergraduate writing seminars on global animal histories and theories of human-animal interactions.
 Teaching history writing to students from across the university has been important to the development of my pedagogy.
 In my classes, I not only teach and lead discussion on historical methodologies, concepts, and information particular to the given topic, but I also draw attention to research and writing strategies.
-We discuss thesis statements, argumentation, choosing evidence to support an argument, acknowledging counter-evidence, communicating effectively, articulating oral and written expression, and the practical aspects of learning, such as note-taking, active reading strategies, paragraph construction, and so on.
+We discuss thesis statements, argumentation, evidence and counter-evidence, articulating oral and written expression, and the practical aspects of learning, such as note-taking, active reading strategies, paragraph construction, and so on.

 I have also taught undergraduate and graduate sections on the history of science in Western civilization, women and globalization, and the early modern history of medicine and healing in China.
 I am prepared to teach world history surveys and classes on premodern and modern Southeast Asian history, histories of the Indian Ocean World, histories of the Pacific World, historical geography, political ecology, and global animal histories.
-I would also welcome the opportunity to teach world history surveys, undergraduate and graduate seminars, general education courses, and create surveys and seminars on a range of other topics, including race, science, and colonialism; global environmental history; inter-Asian connections and Asian globalization; nationalism, religion, and decolonization in Asia; subaltern histories of Southeast Asia; historical research methods; and more.
+I would also welcome the opportunity to teach world history surveys, undergraduate and graduate seminars, general education courses on a range of other topics, including race, science, and colonialism; global environmental history; inter-Asian connections and Asian globalization; nationalism, religion, and decolonization in Asia; subaltern histories of Southeast Asia; historical research methods; and more.
 Please see sample syllabi below.

 Freshman Writing Seminar: Diasporic Fauna: Histories of Overseas Animals.
 Cornell University, Fall 2017